Social Icons

 Directed by Hayao Miyazaki

-Kiki’s Delivery Service is a fun fantasy Japanese animation (anime) which is fun for both children and adults alike.
-The movie keeps its plot steady and the pace is just cool breeze.
+Kiki’s Delivery Service is a delightful Japanese animated fantasy (anime) that’s enjoyable for both children and adults.
+The movie keeps its plot steady, and the pacing feels like a cool breeze—relaxing and easy to follow.

-Starting a new business is never easy and Kiki had to face that first hand in yet another Hayao Miyazaki masterpiece.
-Kiki’s delivery service is based on a 1985 children’s fantasy novel of I suppose the same name by Eiko Kadono.
+Kiki’s struggle to become independent while still relying on others for guidance is both heartwarming and engaging.
+Starting a new business is never easy, and Kiki learns this firsthand in yet another Hayao Miyazaki masterpiece.
+Kiki’s Delivery Service is based on a 1985 children’s fantasy novel of the same name by Eiko Kadono.

-The movie was a critical and commercial hit, earning numerous awards.
-Disney made their own voice over English version which is not bad.
+The movie was both a critical and commercial success, earning numerous awards.
+Disney later created an English voiceover version, which isn’t bad at all.

 0 comments: